kerlannXmr/EasyMonerod/README.md

 </div>

 <hr style="border-top: 3px solid orange;">
-'EasyNode' is a program to allow you to easily install a 'MONERO node' with all the pre-recorded parameters in less than 10 minutes.
+<b>'EasyNode'</b> is a program to allow you to easily install a <b>'MONERO node'</b> with all the pre-recorded parameters in less than 10 minutes.
 Then download its blockchain...

 Finally, start your adventure, you are sovereign...